taehoon-kim/PhraseExpress/sendMailWithFixedAddresseeViaGmail.md

 To use this phrase, you need to change some values in above source code
- * $EmailFrom: replace with your GMail address
+ * `$EmailFrom = 'YOUR_GMAIL_ADDRESS@gmail.com'`: replace with your GMail address
- * $EmailTo: replace with addressee's email address
+ * `$EmailTo = 'ADDRESSEE-EMAIL-ADDRESS@example.com'`: replace with addressee's email address
- * ...NetworkCredential('YOUR_GMAIL_ADDRESS@gmail.com', 'YOUR_GMAIL_PASSWORD')...: replace with your GMail account's email address and password
+ * `...NetworkCredential('YOUR_GMAIL_ADDRESS@gmail.com', 'YOUR_GMAIL_PASSWORD')...`: replace with your GMail account's email address and password
+* You can also use other SMTP mail server by changing `$SMTPServer = 'smtp.gmail.com'`.

 ## Description
- * Windows Powershell code to send GMail: [link](http://www.howtogeek.com/120011/stupid-geek-tricks-how-to-send-email-from-the-command-line-in-windows-without-extra-software/)
+ * send email in Windows Powershell: [link](http://www.howtogeek.com/120011/stupid-geek-tricks-how-to-send-email-from-the-command-line-in-windows-without-extra-software/)
  * Compatible with Windows